kshitijtrivedi44/Network_Blog/README.md

 | Usually relies on automated tools.                      | Involves a combination of automated tools and manual testing.                                    |
 | Produces a list of vulnerabilities with their severity. | Demonstrates the practical impact and provides proof of exploitation (within the defined scope). |

+4. Discovering Active Hosts in the Network using Nmap Objective

+The first step in any network security assessment is to identify which devices are currently active on the target network.
+This process, known as Host Discovery, helps security professionals create an inventory of live systems before performing detailed scans.
+Without knowing which hosts are available, it is not possible to accurately assess the network's security.

+In this experiment, Nmap (Network Mapper) was used to discover active hosts within the target network.

+Tool Used
+Tool: Nmap
+Version: (Mention the version installed on your system, e.g., 7.97) Operating System: (Kali Linux/macOS)

+Command Used:

+Understanding the Command

+The command uses the -sn option, also known as a Ping Scan.
+Instead of scanning ports, Nmap simply checks which devices on the specified subnet are active and responding.
+This makes it a quick and efficient way to discover hosts before moving on to more detailed scans.